mathiasandresen/uni-notes/docs/7-semester/PP/Logic/semantics.md

 * $\mathcal I \models A_0 \Leftarrow A_1, \dots, A_n$ if whenever $\mathcal I \models A_i$ for all $1 \leq i \leq n$ then $\mathcal I \models A_0$

 The last condition is equivalent to requiring that either the head is true or every clause in the body is false.

+For a problem about interpretations and truth, see [problem set 2, problem 1](https://www.moodle.aau.dk/pluginfile.php/2162506/mod_resource/content/0/Problem%20set%202%20%28Logic%20programming%29%20-%20Solutions.pdf) on Moodle.